Hexagon/pup/README.md

 Pup is a command-line tool that simplifies the management of processes.
 Pup can start, stop, restart, and keep processes alive, as well as schedule processes using a cron pattern.
 It does also manage the logs of each process, gathering them into a single stdout or file, making it easy to monitor and analyze the output of your processes in one place.

+Pup can also watch the filesystem, and restart processes when files change, similar to Nodemon and Denon.

 In addition to serving as a stand alone process manager, Pup can also function as a [as a library](#library-usage), allowing you to seamlessly manage the internal process ecosystem of your application.